MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-quota-readme.md

 ### Install the `@azure/arm-quota` package

-Install the Azure Service client library for JavaScript with `npm`:
+Install the AzureQuotaExtensionApi client library for JavaScript with `npm`:

 ```bash
 npm install @azure/arm-quota